 When it comes to choosing the best natural toner for your skin type, there are definitely a lot of choices.
 Oily skin types will want to look for a toner with natural + gentle astringents like rose water, witch hazel, mint, apple cider vinegar, and green tea.
 These ingredients will help to remove and control oil production without drying out the skin.
 Those with acne or clogged pores will benefit from an organic toner with natural salicylic acid (like willow bark), antibacterial ingredients (like tea tree oil and rose oil), and natural astringents like witch hazel.
 Dry and mature skin types will want a natural toner which adds a ton of moisture with ingredients like hyaluronic acid, honey, aloe, vegetable glycerin, and algae.
 Lastly, those with sensitive skin or redness will want to look for calming botanical ingredients like aloe, chamomile, cucumber, and rose water.
 A truly great organic toner will contain a nice combination of all of these ingredients and be gentle enough for all skin types.
 Want expert help finding the best natural toner for your skin type?
 Then, check out The Ox Box!
 Each quarter, we’ll put together a box filled with premium organic skin care products hand-selected for your specific skin type and skin conditions.

-In summary, a great organic toner should 1) contain high quality natural + organic ingredients 2) not contain any harmful alcohols or excessively drying ingredients 3) add a ton of moisture with beneficial ingredients 4) prep the skin by removing excess oil, dirt, and dead skin cells 5) of course, never contain harsh chemicals or preservatives (such as denatured alcohols, parabens, irritants, phthalates, formaldehydes, ethoxylated ingredients, polysorbates, phenoxyethanol, petrochemicals, triclosan, TEA/DEA, synthetic fragrances and colors).
+In summary, a great organic toner should 1) contain high quality natural + organic ingredients 2) not contain any harmful alcohols or excessively drying ingredients 3) add a ton of moisture with beneficial ingredients 4) prep the skin by removing excess oil, dirt, and dead skin cells 5) of course, never ingredients such as denatured alcohols, parabens, phthalates, formaldehydes, ethoxylated ingredients, polysorbates, phenoxyethanol, petrochemicals, triclosan, TEA/DEA, synthetic fragrances and colors.

 To help you on your search for the perfect toner, we put together this list of the best 28 organic and all-natural toners that we could find.
 We painstakingly researched each product, its ingredients, and its effectiveness to ensure that only the highest quality products made the list.
-Additionally, all ingredients were checked against the Environmental Working Group’s Skin-Deep database for safety.
 You can sort this list by skin type, price, and whether the product contains any alcohol (even the good alcohols).
 Enjoy!